jbloomlab/seqneut-pipeline/README.md

   bc_orientation: R2
 ```

-#### plates
+### plates
 This dictionary (mapping) contains the heart of the configuration, and may be quite large.
-Essentially, it specifies what samples are contained in each plate, how those samples should be processed, QC thresholds, and any specific barcodes or samples that should be excluded for failing QC.
+Essentially, it specifies what samples are contained in each plate, how those samples should be processed, QC thresholds, and any specific barcodes or samples that should be dropped.

-The basic structure is that `plates` specifies additional mappings of plate names to configuration for that plate.
+The basic structure is that `plates` maps plate names to configurations for the plates.
-Specifically, this key should look like this:
+Specifically, it should look like this:
 ```
 plates: